Local Rules Task Force

 In July 2009, the WSBA Board of Governors voted to extend the Local Rules Task Force Charter.
 The extended task of the Local Rules Task Force is to develop means to assure the implementation of the Task Force recommendations, including recommendations for rule and procedural changes, and an oversight system.
 The Task Force is authorized, at its discretion, to review local rules other than those promulgated by the Superior Courts.

-In October 2010, the WSBA Board of Governors approved a request to extend the Local Rules Task Force charter to December 2012.
-In November 2012 the charter was again extended through December 2014.
+On Sept.
+18, 2014, the WSBA Board of Governors approved a request to extend the Local Rules Task Force charter to Dec.
+31, 2016.

 Meeting material and minutes archives